davdunc/aws_rh6_conv/README.md

  - a valid RunInstance:0010 code identifying that it is derivative of the official AMI.
  - access to the external network for access to the RHEL 6 ELS updates.

 There are many ways to approach making a move from one instance to another.
-The instances built on the
+The images built for the RHEL 6 Extended Lifecycle Support for

 Requirements